jware-solutions/ggca/README.md

 ### Performance

 We use [criterion.rs][criterion] to perform benchmarks.
 In case you have made a contribution you can check that no regression was added to the project.
-Just run `cargo bench --no-default-features` before and after your changes to perform a statistical analysis of performance.
+Just run `cargo bench` before and after your changes to perform a statistical analysis of performance.

 ## Considerations